-2021 Transparency Report
+2022 Transparency Report

-This transparency report relates to VPL's financial year ended 31 December 2021 and has been published in accordance with Regulation 21 of the Collective Management of Copyright (EU Directive) Regulations 2016 (the "Regulations").
+This transparency report relates to VPL's financial year ended 31 December 2022 and has been published in accordance with Regulation 21 of the Collective Management of Copyright (EU Directive) Regulations 2016 (the "Regulations").

-PricewaterhouseCoopers LLP have performed work in accordance with the International Standard on Related Services (ISRS) 4400 'Engagements to perform agreed upon procedures regarding financial information' and 'The Agreed Upon Procedures for the Audit of an Annual Transparency Report' as published by the Intellectual Property Office.
+PricewaterhouseCoopers LLP have performed work in accordance with the International Standard on Related Services '(ISRS) 4400 (Revised), Agreed-Upon Procedures Engagements' and 'The Agreed Upon Procedures for the Audit of an Annual Transparency Report' as published by the Intellectual Property Office.
 Those procedures assist the directors of VPL (the "company") in fulfilling the obligation to report under section 21(2)(b) of the Regulations.
 PricewaterhouseCoopers LLP's private factual findings report is included as an appendix to this report.

-This transparency report also includes certain financial information which is contained in VPL's separately published financial statements for the year ended 31 December 2021 and such information has therefore been subject to audit by PricewaterhouseCoopers LLP, and their audit report is included with VPL's 2021 financial statements.
+This transparency report also includes certain financial information which is contained in VPL's separately published financial statements for the year ended 31 December 2022 and such information has therefore been subject to audit by PricewaterhouseCoopers LLP, and their audit report is included with VPL's 2022 financial statements.